 The NDSC has developed various position statements which have been revised, deleted or added to over the years.
 Our current position statements may be found by visiting our Position Statements page.

 Provide a network for linking of state and local groups and affiliates

 The NDSC offers an affiliation membership to local and state parent organizations.
-Membership in the Affiliate Parent Support Group Network entitles members to Down Syndrome News, Down Syndrome Headline News, Governmental Affairs Newsline, a training seminar providing continuing education information and networking opportunities at the NDSC Annual Convention and unlimited resource support from the NDSC Center.
+Membership in the Affiliate Parent Support Group Network entitles members to Down Syndrome News, monthly E-News and E-Brief, Governmental Affairs Newsline, a training seminar providing continuing education information and networking opportunities at the NDSC Annual Convention and unlimited resource support from the NDSC Center.
 The Center maintains a directory of local parent support groups and local resources for each state.
 Callers to the NDSC center are directed to the local parent support groups and resources for the state in which they live.

 Foster and enhance relationships within the NDSC and the broader disability community

 Collaboration with other organizations is a priority of the NDSC.
 NDSC works together with organizations including NDSS, the Consortium for Citizens with Disabilities, TASH, The ARC, the National Service Inclusion Project, and others.The NDSC Governmental Affairs has forged strong alliances with other organizations to ensure that the interests of people with Down syndrome are heard.
 The Board members and staff of NDSC actively participate in many disability and community groups within their prospective states and nationally.